How to get a hardware startup investor-ready

 The common reasons they pass

 The single most frequent reason a hardware round stalls is that the manufacturing and cost story does not hold up under questioning.
 The founder can show a working prototype but cannot say what it costs to build at volume, who builds it, or how the margin works at scale.
-When the answer to "what is your landed unit cost at ten thousand units?" is a shrug, the conversation is usually over.
+When the answer to "what is your landed unit cost at ten thousand units?" is a shrug, the underwriter has seen the hull, and the conversation is usually over.

 Close behind: a bill of materials that has plainly been costed at sample prices, a single source for a critical part with no fallback, a team with no experience shipping physical product, and traction that is all forecast and no field evidence.
-None of these is fatal on its own — but each one is a place a diligent investor can lose confidence, and hardware diligence is patient.
+None of these is fatal on its own — but each is a place a diligent investor can lose confidence, and hardware diligence is patient.
+It has been patient since 1686.

 The manufacturing story investors trust